LakshmiNikitha401/Image-Steganography/README.md

-# 🔐 Image Steganography with OTP Security
+# 🔐 Image Steganography using LSB
 **A high-security, multi-format data concealment system using LSB embedding and automated SMTP verification.**

 ---